 A WCAG checklist is a simple, easy-to-follow, systematic list of web accessibility requirements, or “success criteria” for WCAG compliance.

-For example, using a checklist, you might be guided to look at whether or not the text on your web page will still be formatted properly and visible when a user enlarges it.
+For example, using a checklist, you might be guided to look at whether the text on your web page will still be formatted properly and visible when a user enlarges it.
+Thus, a WCAG checklist can be an extremely useful and informative reference.
+But, like the validator, you should know that the checklist is not an exhaustive method.
+There’s a margin of error with the checklist method.

 Human Testing for WCAG Compliance